Starlink Cable Lengths and Optional Extensions

 Starlink Cable Lengths

 The length of your Starlink cable depends on which dish model you have.
-Starlink equipment now spans three generations, each with slightly different lengths and connectors.
+Starlink equipment spans three major generations, each with slightly different cables and connectors.

-The original Gen 1 dish has a permanently attached 100 ft.
-(30 m) Starlink cable.
-A shielded RJ45 connector plugs into the Gen 1 power supply for power and data.
-To extend the Gen 1 cable, you can use a waterproof Ethernet coupler to attach additional lengths of CAT5e/6 cable.
-I don’t recommend going beyond 150 ft. of total length for the Starlink cable.
+Gen 1 Standard Circular: The original Gen 1 dish has a permanently attached 100 ft (30 m) Starlink cable.
+A shielded RJ45 connector plugs into the power supply for power and data.
+To extend the Gen 1 cable, you can use a waterproof Ethernet coupler to attach additional lengths of CAT6 cable.

-The Gen 2 Standard Actuated kit comes with a Starlink cable that is 50 ft.
-(15 m) long.
+Gen 2 Standard Actuated: The Gen 2 Standard Actuated kit comes with a Starlink cable that is 50 ft (15 m) long.
 Unlike other Starlink models, this generation uses proprietary connectors at each end, making aftermarket cable extensions impractical.
-Fortunately, you can get longer lengths with the special connectors.
-They offer a 75 ft. length, as well as a 150 ft. version.
+Instead, you can just get a longer version of the cable, like this 150 ft Gen 2 Starlink cable from Stargear.

-49.2 ft (15 m) is the Starlink cable length for the newest dish model, the Gen 3 Standard.
-A longer 147.6 ft.
-(45 m) Starlink cable is available.
+Gen 3 Standard: 49.2 ft (15 m) is the Starlink cable length for the Gen 3 Standard dish.
+Longer versions are available directly from Starlink, as well as cheaper 3rd party companies like Stargear.
 The Gen 3 Standard cable uses RJ45 connectors on each end of the cable, with special moisture seals.
-You can extend the length of the Gen 3 Starlink cable by adding a waterproof coupler, combined with aftermarket CAT5e/6 cable.
-See our cable extension tutorial to learn more.
+You can easily extend the length of the Gen 3 Starlink cable by adding a waterproof coupler, combined with aftermarket CAT6 cable.
+Check out my easy Starlink cable extension tutorial for more.

-The Starlink Mini dish is unique because it has an integrated Wifi router.
+Mini: The Starlink Mini dish is unique because it has an integrated Wifi router.
 Because of this, the power and data doesn’t need to be combined into one cable.
-The Mini comes with a 49.2 ft.
-(15 m) DC power cable.
-Starlink offers an optional 98.4 ft.
-(30 m) version.
+The Mini comes with a 49.2 ft (15 m) DC power cable.
+Starlink offers an optional 98.4 ft (30 m) version.
 Each end has DC5521 barrel connectors, allowing the Mini to be powered by a variety of difference sources.

 Routing the Starlink Cable

 Starlink cables are designed to be routed through an exterior wall.
-They connect the Starlink antenna, mounted on the roof outside, to the Wifi router inside.
-Routing the cable through a wall can be accomplished with a small 3/4″ hole, enough to fit the connector.
+They connect the Starlink antenna, usually mounted on the roof, to the Wifi router inside.
+Routing the cable through a wall can be accomplished with a small 3/4″ hole, just big enough to fit the connector.

-Be sure to check out our Starlink Cable Routing Kit review and tutorial to learn how to properly route the cable inside.
+Be sure to check out my Starlink Cable Routing Kit Tutorial to learn how to properly route the cable inside.

 Starlink cables are not rated for direct burial, but they can be buried underground if they are run through conduit.
 I recommend at least 1 inch conduit.
 Avoid sharp bends due to the shape of the connectors.